itsmohamedyahia/hashnode/cliupd0ov000008lcb1lp170d.md

 This is the first chapter of a series in which I will share everything I learnt about Nodejs.
 The drive behind beginning this series is that I want to reinforce my knowledge so far and I want to develop my teaching skills.

 The information will be delivered interactively as if you are a reader with a curious mindset, reading and asking questions in your mind, which I will then address and answer.
+The language will be simple and concise to my ability, as I think it is better for faster reading and comprehension.

 What are we waiting for !!? **LETS BEGIN.**